7 Best Green Cleaners for Your Home (and 4 to avoid)

 Why is green cleaning important?

-On the grand scale, going green when cleaning can lessen water pollution, air pollution, climate change, and ozone depletion.
+On a grand scale, going green when cleaning can lessen water pollution, air pollution, climate change, and ozone depletion.
 On a smaller scale, going green makes your home a healthier place to be.
 We’ve all seen the warnings plastered all over the chemical-riddled bottles.
 Toxic!
 Caution!
 Warning!
 If you have to keep it under lock and key, why on earth would you want to use it?

-Even when used according to the instructions, these chemicals are downright hazardous.
-VOCs (volatile organic compounds) are released by most ordinary cleaners.
-VOCs have been associated with a host of health problems like damage to the liver, kidneys, and central nervous system.
+VOCs have been associated with a host of health problems, like damage to the liver, kidneys, and central nervous system.
 These compounds stay in the air long after use.
 Yuck!

 Do green cleaning products actually work?